storj/docs/app/(docs)/object-mount/linux/installation/mac/page.md

 sh cuno-glibc-installer.run
 ```

-Please follow the interactive steps, read the displayed end-user licence agreement (EULA) and agree to the terms to continue with the installation.
+Please follow the interactive steps, read the displayed end-user license agreement (EULA) and agree to the terms to continue with the installation.
 - Export the ``cuno-mac`` location to your ``PATH`` variable:
 ```shell
 export PATH=$PATH:~/.local/opt/cuno/share/macos